syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

-* If there is more than one delimiter, then an array constant must be used.
-For example, to split by both a comma and a period, use _TEXTSPLIT(A1,{",","."})_.
+* If no [row_delimiter] is provided, the function will only split by columns.
+You can use multiple delimiters by specifying an array of delimiters.

+* The [ignore_empty] option allows consecutive delimiters to be ignored, which is useful when parsing text that contains multiple delimiters.

+* The [pad_with] argument is used to fill in empty cells when the result array is not rectangular.